Anna and the Apocalypse: Plot

-The next morning Anna, Steph, John and Chris wake up to find that the army has been zombified and no evacuation is coming.
+The next morning, Anna, Steph, John and Chris wake up to find that the army has been zombified and no evacuation is coming.
 Regardless, they set off to the school to see if their loved ones are still alive.
-Nick - who is greatly enjoying the carnage - and his friends rescue the group from a horde of zombies and join them on their way to the school.
-Anna tells John that she still plans to go traveling despite everything that has happened.
-She also notes to him that he is her "best friend" implying she knows about his feelings but does not reciprocate.
-At the school, Savage fights to maintain authority as the others plan their own evacuation.
+Nick - immensely enjoying the carnage - and his friends rescue the group from a horde of zombies and join them on their way to the school.
+Anna tells John that she still plans to travel despite everything that has happened.
+She also notes that he is her "best friend", implying she knows about his feelings but does not reciprocate.
+At the school, Savage fights to maintain authority as the others plan their evacuation.

-The students cut through a Christmas tree emporium in an attempt to save time but are ambushed by zombies, which kill Nick's friends.
-Once they escape, John is bitten; he gets Anna to safety but sacrifices himself to distract the zombies.
-The survivors reach the school, where Savage has let the zombies in as a last ditch measure of control.
+The students are ambushed by zombies, which kill Nick's friends and bite John; he gets Anna to safety but sacrifices himself to distract the zombies.
+The survivors reach the school, where Savage has let the zombies in as a last-ditch measure of control.
 Anna and Nick split off to search for Tony while Steph and Chris look for his family and Steph's car keys.
-Nick reveals that his father asked Nick to kill him after he was bitten, before distracting a group of zombies so that Anna can find her father.
-Chris finds Lisa but his grandmother had already died of a heart attack.
-Steph, Chris and Lisa find the car keys in Savage's office but Chris and Lisa are bitten while trying to escape, having used Chris's video footage as a distraction.
+A group of zombies separates Nick and Anna.
+Chris finds Lisa, but his grandmother has already died of a heart attack.
+Steph, Chris and Lisa find the car keys in Savage's office, but Chris and Lisa are bitten while trying to escape.

 Anna finds Savage in the auditorium, where he is using Tony as bait for the zombies.
-Anna gets to the stage and saves Tony, but he lashes out at Savage and they fight.
-Savage falls to the zombies but Tony is bitten in the scuffle.
-Anna says goodbye to her dad as Nick arrives and the two of them leave the school.
-They prepare for one last stand before Steph rescues them in her car and Anna finally leaves Little Haven to look for a safe place.
+Anna frees Tony, but the two men fight.
+Savage falls to the zombies, and Tony reveals he's been bitten.
+Nick arrives in time for Anna to bid her father goodbye.
+They prepare for one last stand before Steph rescues them in her car.
+Anna finally leaves Little Haven to look for a safe place.